okinp/liquid-wiki/Getting-Liquid-to-Work-in-Rails.md

-Liquid comes with a proper init.rb by default.
+Liquid no longer comes with a rails template handler making the text below outdated, see this issue https://github.com/Shopify/liquid/issues/21

 To start using liquid just extract it into vendor/plugins or better yet use the ./script/plugin script to install liquid.